 The Whiskies of Islay — Lagavulin

 One of the most sought-after releases from Islay has just arrived - the latest 'Distillers Edition' from the Lagavulin distillery.
-Matured for a total of 16 years, this single malt has spent the last portion of that time in a Pedro Ximenez sherry cask, which imparts a sweet, heavy richness to the whisky.
-The combination of suculant sweet raisins...
+Matured for a total of 16 years, with the last portion of that time in Pedro Ximenez sherry casks, which impart a sweet, heavy richness to the whisky.
+The combination of succulent sweet raisins, smoked tea, tarry pea...